 Many of the reviews on social media share some common praises dealing with story, humor, and special effects.
 Based on these comments, Star Trek Beyond may be closer in tone to the first film, which was much lighter than Star Trek Into Darkness.
 A number of reviewers mentioned nice tributes to both Leonard Nimoy and Anton Yelchin at the end of the film (whose absence shook the film to its core).
 Aside from those comments, there were also a surprising number of reviews that had one particular aspect in common.

-It has been noted that the first two films of the new franchise were widely praised by both critics and the general moviegoing public alike, but diehard Trekkies found the new incarnations of their beloved characters to be somewhat of a departure from the original series.
+The first two films of the new franchise were widely praised by both critics and the general movie-going public alike, but die-hard Trekkies found the new incarnations of their beloved characters to be somewhat of a departure from the original series.